 - Stomach and intestines

-The patients are at increased risk of Mullerian duct abnormalities leading to infertility and blocked menstrual flow.
-When unilateral renal agenesis is combined with a blind hemivagina and uterus didelphys, then the condition is known as Herlyn-Werner-Wunderlich syndrome.
+Female patients are at increased risk of Mullerian duct abnormalities, leading to infertility and blocked menstrual flow.
+Herlyn-Werner-Wunderlich syndrome refers to unilateral renal agenesis combined with a blind hemivagina and uterus didelphys.

 Epidemiology of Unilateral Renal Agenesis

 The incidence of unilateral renal agenesis is approximately 1 in 2000.
-The ratio of the condition is slightly more common in males as compared to females and 56% of URA occurs on the left side.
+It is slightly more common in males than females, and 56% of URA cases affect the left side.